apache/dubbo-website/docs/en-us/dev/SPI.md

 // ...
 ```

-，the injected `Adaptive`  object determine which  `WheelMaker` 's  `makeWheel`  method will be executed by predefined Key.。Such  as `wheel.type`, key  `url.get("wheel.type")`  will determine `WheelMake`  implementation。The logic of`Adaptive` instance of fixed，getting the predefined Key of the URL，dynamically creating the real implementation and execute it.
+, the injected `Adaptive` object determine which `WheelMaker`'s `makeWheel` method will be executed by predefined Key.
+Such as `wheel.type`, key `url.get("wheel.type")` will determine `WheelMake` implementation.
+The logic of`Adaptive` instance of fixed, getting the predefined Key of the URL, dynamically creating the real implementation and execute it.

-For Dubbo , the SPI  `Adaptive`  implementation in  `ExtensionLoader`  is dynamically created when dubbo is loading the SPI。Get the Key from URL, the Key will be provided through `@Adaptive` annotation for the interface method definition.
+For Dubbo, the SPI `Adaptive` implementation in `ExtensionLoader` is dynamically created when dubbo is loading the SPI.
+Get the Key from URL, the Key will be provided through `@Adaptive` annotation for the interface method definition.

-Below is Dubbo  Transporter SPI codes：
+Below is Dubbo Transporter SPI codes:

 ```java
 public interface Transporter {